abinashmn/SQL/SQL Main Project.md

 | sales | Continuous.
 The value of all sales of the product in the last year.
 This can be any positive value, rounded to 2 decimal places. </br>Missing values should be replaced with the overall median sales. |
 | rating | Discrete.
 Customer rating of the product from 1 to 10. </br>Missing values should be replaced with 0. |
 | repeat_purchase | Nominal.
 Whether customers repeatedly buy the product (1) or not (0). </br>Missing values should be removed. |

+# Task 2

+You want to show whether sales are higher for repeat purchases for different animals.
+You also want to give a range for the sales.

+Write a query to return the `animal`, `repeat_purchase` indicator and the `avg_sales`, along with the `min_sales` and `max_sales`.
+All values should be rounded to whole numbers.

+You should use the original `pet_supplies` data for this task.

+# Task 3

+The management team want to focus on efforts in the next year on the most popular pets - cats and dogs - for products that are bought repeatedly.

+Write a query to return the `product_id`, `sales` and `rating` for the relevant products.

+You should use the original `pet_supplies` data for this task.